nigamk1/alert-system/DEPLOY_RENDER.md

-# 🚀 Render Deployment Guide
+# 🚀 Render Deployment Guide (Updated)

-This guide will help you deploy the Upstox Nifty 50 Alert System on Render.
+This guide will help you deploy the Upstox Nifty 50 Alert System on Render without using render.yaml.

 ## Prerequisites